stoneyb/Halve/index.md

 ---
 layout: home
 ---
-# About Theme
+# About

-This theme is Jekyll port of [vangeltzo.com](http://vangeltzo.com/) (by [Vangelis Tzortzis](https://github.com/srekoble)).

-To learn how to install and use this theme check out the [installation guide](http://taylantatli.me/Halve/halve-theme/) for more information.
+Hi, my name is Tom, a software engineer in Denver.

+Take a look at some of my past and current projects.

+I'm always open to projects and opportunities, checkout out my resume.

+Feel free to contact me on twitter or via email.

 If you have a question, find a bug, or just want to say hi, please open an [issue on GitHub](https://github.com/TaylanTatli/Halve/issues/new).